Connecting Bundles

 Step 1: Create and Publish an Artifact Definition

-First, you'll create an artifact definition that contains data from the getting-started
+First, you'll create an artifact definition that contains data from the getting-started bundle in the previous guide.

 Navigate to the Artifact Definitions Directory